gauravraj0510/AI-Content-Creation-Pipeline/README.md

 # AI Content Creation Pipeline

-A comprehensive Python application that automatically curates content from multiple sources (RSS feeds and Reddit) and stores it in Firestore with AI-powered relevance scoring.
+A comprehensive full-stack application that automatically curates content from multiple sources (RSS feeds and Reddit) and stores it in Firestore with AI-powered relevance scoring.
+Features a modern Next.js frontend for content management and a Python backend for automated content curation.
 Designed specifically for content creators and AI influencers to discover trending topics and high-quality content leads.

 ## 🚀 Features

 ### ✅ **Currently Implemented**

+#### **Backend Features**
 - **RSS Feed Processing**: Fetch and process RSS feeds with duplicate prevention
 - **Reddit Integration**: Fetch posts from multiple subreddits using Reddit API
 - **AI Relevance Scoring**: Google Gemini LLM evaluates content relevance (0-100 score)